fabianehlert/AKG-Bensheim-iOS/README.md

 4.2 | 24.Sep 2015 | Support for iOS 9.
 4.2.1 | 17.Nov 2015 | Fixed a crash on devices where "24 hour format" is turned off
 4.2.2 | 17.Jan 2016 | Fixed a localization issue.
+4.2.3 | xx.xxx 2016 | iPad Layout fixes, fixes Settings TableViewController crash when trying to set a new wallpaper.

 ## Notes
 **This project is associated with a german school called "AKG Bensheim" and has nothing to do with AKG Acoustics.**